comeon-stockholm/image-optimization/README.md

 # Image-Optimization

-Script will generate below formats
+The code will generate below formats

 ```
 jpg
 png